Cabin B-13: Format

 Cabin B-13 comprised stories told by Dr. John Fabian, surgeon on the luxury liner Maurevania while it was docked somewhere in the world.
 Vincent Terrace, in Radio Programs, 1924-1984: A Catalog of More Than 1800 Shows, described Fabian as "a man who has traveled many thousands of miles and has seen many things."
 He kept a journal of his experiences and related a different story, sometimes of mystery and sometimes of adventure - to listeners each episode.

 Personnel

 Arnold Moss played Dr. Fabian, the program's storyteller, except for four episodes in which Alan Hewitt had that role.
 John Dietz was the director, and Merle Kendrick (episodes 1-11) and Alfredo Antonioni (episodes 12-23) provided the music.

-Publication
+Critical response

-The scripts of the series are due to be published by Crippen and Landru in 2019–2020 with an introduction and notes by Douglas G. Greene and Tony Medawar.
+A review of the premiere episode in the trade publication Variety said, "Suspenseful pace is maintained throughout, with story turns sufficiently intriguing to hold interest."
+The review complimented Carr's tight script and Dietz's suspenseful directing.